Guide to the Pros and Cons of SMSF Life Insurance

 In August 2012 as part of its move towards “Stronger Super” the government introduced superannuation regulations requiring trustees of SMSFs to consider the insurance needs of their members.

-As a result SMSF trustees have a legislative obligation to consider whether to take out insurance cover for each of their members and review this annually.
+As a result SMSF trustees currently have a legislative obligation to consider whether to take out insurance cover for each of their members and review this annually.

 In meeting this requirement the Trustees should consider the personal circumstances of each of the members of the fund including their income, assets and liabilities, any existing insurance cover they have and how they or their family would be impacted by their death and disability – see our Life Insurance Needs Calculator.